-Another note.
-Yes, another note about the sicknesses going around your kids’ school.
-Croup.
+Another email.
+Yes, another email about the illnesses going around your kids’ school.
+Whooping Cough.
 Strep.
 Flu.
-RSV.
+Respiratory syncytial virus.
 Just seeing the words is enough to send mamas and dadas into a panic.
-The CDC announced that RSV leads to an average of 57,527 hospitalizations among kids five and under each year in the United States.
-So how do you help keep your family safe?
+The CDC announced that RSV leads to an average of 57,527 hospitalizations among kids five and under each year in the US.
+So what do you do to help make sure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nausea, and fatigue.
-Additionally, the American College of Allergists report that 50% of all diseases are either caused or worsened by polluted indoor air.
-The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in drastic cases, 1000 times more polluted.
-There are two key causes of poor indoor air quality:
+The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, nausea, and fatigue.
+Additionally, the American College of Allergists report that 50% of all diseases are either caused or compounded by polluted indoor air.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
+There are two primary causes of poor indoor air quality:

-- Pollutants (cleaning agents, poorly maintained or unsanitary heating and cooling or humidification units, smoke, etc)
+- Pollutants (cleaning agents, poorly maintained or unsanitary heating and cooling or humidification units, tobacco, etc)

 So all this information – what does it mean?
 What do you do?
-How can you make sure you and your little ones aren’t breathing sullied, sickness-inducing air?
+How can you make sure you and your kiddos aren’t breathing sullied, virus-inducing air?

 Luckily, you have options.